vbuzzegoli/4M/README.md

 In `/actions` :

     import * as actions from "../constants/action-types";
-    import { fetchSuccessful } from "../reactions/fetchSuccessful";
+    import { customReaction } from "../reactions/customReaction";

     export const fetchApi = () => {
       type: actions.FETCH_API,